sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 # Learn to extract data

 Let's get started with extracting document data from an example bank statement.
-We'll use a large-language model (LLM) prompt to extract a checking account number.
+We'll use a large-language model (LLM) prompt to extract a checking account number in minutes.

  In this guide, you'll: